 When a visitor to your site receives an error message, such as 404 (Not found), or 500 (Internal server error); they will see the default error page.
 You can easily customize these pages in your cPanel with the Error Pages button.
-For example you may want to personalize the error message.
-In this tutorial we will show you how to create a custom error page in cPanel.
-Then, we will show you how to add an .htaccess rule, so your custom error pages will load when needed.
+For example, you may want to personalize the error message.
+In this tutorial, we will show you how to create a custom error page in cPanel.
+Then, we will show you how to add a .htaccess rule, so your custom error pages will load when needed.

 Creating a Custom Error page

 - Click the Error Pages button, in the Advanced section of cPanel.